ITxPT/S03/README.md

 To report any issue found during implementation or question you have regarding the content of this repository, please use the native GitHub Issue system.

 ## Report an issue/question related to an ITxPT specification ##
-To report any issue found during implementation or question you have regarding the content of the specification, please use the dedicated form: https://forms.gle/tMRgxTXSF1Mahpq27
+To report any issue found during implementation or question you have regarding the content of the specification, please use the dedicated platform: https://ticket.itxpt.eu/